 In very early pregnancy, one of your worries may be finding out that the pregnancy is ectopic.
-But what is ectopic pregnancy, and what happens if you are found to have one?
+But what is an ectopic pregnancy, and what happens if you are found to have one?
 Let’s take a look at the symptoms, diagnosis, and treatment.

 What is Ectopic Pregnancy?

 In a normal pregnancy, a fertilized egg travels through the fallopian tube and attaches to the lining of the uterus.
-An ectopic pregnancy is when a fertilized egg attaches somewhere outside the uterus (1).
+Alternately, an ectopic pregnancy is when a fertilized egg attaches somewhere outside the uterus (1).
 You will still likely have a positive pregnancy test and may have other signs of pregnancy.

 The most common place for an ectopic pregnancy is in the fallopian tubes, but it can implant in other places such as the abdomen, cervix, or ovaries (1, 2).
 About 2% of pregnancies implant outside the uterus (2).
 That’s certainly not common enough to lose sleep worrying about, but it is common enough that women should be aware of the signs and symptoms.

 The symptoms of an ectopic pregnancy, some of which may occur even in a normal, healthy pregnancy, include:

 - pelvic pain

 - sharp pain in the shoulder

 Most of these symptoms don’t necessarily indicate an ectopic pregnancy, but they do mean you should call your doctor or midwife.
 This is especially true if an ultrasound has not yet confirmed that your pregnancy is in the uterus.